“Biological diversity is the key to the maintenance of the world as we know it.”

 The answer depends on what you call vermin!
 Native plants attract colorful butterflies and other flying insects, such as bees, that take nectar and pollen from the flowers and are essential for pollination and thus fruit and nut production.
 The insects attracted to native plants also are essential food for 90 percent of birds for at least a portion of their lives.
 Many fruit-bearing trees and shrubs attract songbirds and game birds that eat berries and fruit in the summer, fall and winter.
 Native plants also provide protective cover and nesting sites for a wide variety of wildlife.
 So yes, native plants do attract a wonderful array of wildlife that adds interest to our lives.

-Go to the Buyer’s Guide section of our website for a list of business selling native plants to the public.
+Go to the Resource Guide section of our website for a list of business selling native plants to the public.